fanjeffrey/microsoft/docker-library/python/README.md

 ## Startup Log
 The startup log file (**entrypoint.log**) is placed under the folder /home/LogFiles.

-## How to Deploy Your Django Project
+## How to Deploy Sample Django Project
 1. Use any FTP tool you prefer to connect to the site (you can get the credentials on Azure portal).
 2. Upload your Django project to /home/site/wwwroot.
 3. Customize /home/uwsgi/uwsgi.ini file according to your project's requirements.
 For example, if your project name is "abc", then you need change the "module" like below.